Daniel Yankelovich

-Education
+Education and career

 After attending Boston Latin School, Yankelovich graduated from Harvard University in 1946 and 1950 before completing postgraduate studies at the Sorbonne in France.
 As a psychology professor he has taught at New York University and The New School for Social Research.
 In 1996 he served as Senior Fellow at the John F. Kennedy School of Government at Harvard.

 In 2015, Yankelovich received the Warren J. Mitofsky Award for Excellence in Public Opinion Research from the board of directors of the Roper Center for Public Opinion Research at Cornell University.
+Also in 1995 he was awarded the Helen Dinerman Award by the World Association for Public Opinion Research.
+In 2012, the American Association for Public Opinion Research honored him with the AAPOR Award for Exceptionally Distinguished Achievement.

 Research firms

 In 1958 he founded the marketing and research firm Daniel Yankelovich, Inc., which was later renamed as Yankelovich, Skelly, & White, Inc., remaining chair till 1986.
 In 2008, Yankelovich merged with Henley HeadlightVision to create The Futures Company, a planning consultancy that exists under the WPP communications holding company.
 He also founded The New York Times/Yankelovich Poll, now The New York Times/CBS Poll.
 In 1976, together with Cyrus Vance, he founded Public Agenda, a nonpartisan group devoted to public opinion and citizen education.
-In 1995 he was awarded the Helen Dinerman Award by the World Association for Public Opinion Research.